 Planning, Compliance & Risk Mitigation

-- Disaster Recovery Planning.
+- Disaster Recovery Management.
 Information and templates for IT disaster recovery planning at U-M.

 - MITN: Shared Threat Intelligence at U-M. This shared intelligence repository is used to block attempted attacks on U-M email infrastructure, network IPS, and other central and unit-based systems.
 U-M units can host MITN sensors and/or make use of the shared MITN data.